What To Do When It Seems Like Your Life Is In Shambles

 Recognizing your limiting beliefs

 These limiting beliefs tend to come from past experiences.
-While these beliefs may have rung true or helped you in the past, these unconscious convictions may be holding you back in the present time.
+While these beliefs may have rung true or helped you in the past, these unconscious convictions may be holding you back in the present.

-A video published by Australian illustrator and author Campbell "Struthless" Walker explains the "canoe metaphor."
-The metaphor asks you to imagine that you have been tasked with escaping a desert island.
-In this instance, you are presented with a canoe that you use to cross over the water, yet when you reach land, you still have quite a bit of land to cross before reaching civilization.
+This concept could perhaps most effectively be described using Australian illustrator and author Campbell "Struthless" Walker’s "canoe metaphor."
+In this metaphor, you have to escape a desert island.
+You have a canoe that you use to cross over the water, yet when you reach land, you still have quite a bit of distance to cover before reaching civilization.
 While the canoe proved helpful in your initial escape, choosing to drag it with you through the rest of your journey may slow you down and hold you back.

-This metaphor creates a way to visualize and understand how letting go of past beliefs or crutches can help you move forward.
-Recognizing these limiting beliefs and working to let go can play an influential role in cleaning up your life and becoming the person you want to be.
+Letting go of past beliefs or crutches (your “canoe”) can help you move forward.
+Recognizing these limiting beliefs and working to move on from them can play an influential role in you becoming the person you want to be.

 Tangible ways to improve your life

-When you feel like your life is in shambles, the idea of cleaning up the mess can seem overwhelming.
-Due to the vast information available on self-help and overall life improvement, consider starting with tiny steps and finding tangible tasks that aid your journey.
+When you believe your life is in shambles, the idea of cleaning up the mess can seem overwhelming.
+Consider starting with tiny steps and finding tangible tasks that aid you on your journey.

 Treating yourself as you might treat a friend or loved one